singaround/songbook/songs/sugar-in-the-hold-below.md

 songLine: Stowing sugar in the hold below
 tags:
   - song
-  - historic_events
+  - African_or_African-American_origin
   - maritime_trade
   - ship
   - perserverance
 date: 2026-07-06T17:28:12.000Z
-description: This song was created and sung by Black roustabouts—the deckhands and cargo loaders who worked the Mississippi River levees during the Reconstruction era.
+description: This song was created and sung by Black roustabouts — the deckhands and cargo loaders who worked the Mississippi River levees during the Reconstruction era.
 Though legally free, these workers faced brutally harsh, low-paying, and exploitative conditions that heavily mirrored the plantation labor of the pre-Civil War South.
 ---
 Well, I wish I was in Mobile Bay\
 Screwing cotton all the day\